Ingrid Rimland: Biography

-Rimland worked as an educational psychologist in California public schools, specializing in special education and migrant education for children.
-She later worked in the state as an education consultant and testing specialist in an area consisting of six school districts comprising approximately 40 schools, and simultaneously running a private practice in child psychology.

 Literary works

 Most of her literary work is autobiographical to various extents.
 Her 1977 novel The Wanderers traces the decimation of the pacifist Russian Mennonite community during the Russian Revolution, anarchy, famine, the Stalinist purges, escape from Ukraine, and eventual resettlement in the rain forests of Paraguay.
 Her 1984 book, The Furies and the Flame, is her autobiography as an immigrant and deals with her struggle to raise her handicapped child.

 In her third book, Demon Doctor, Rimland recounts her quest to find Nazi war criminal Josef Mengele in the 1980s with the help of Simon Wiesenthal.
 She had believed that Mengele worked as a doctor in her Paraguayan Mennonite community of Volendam, but was unable to prove this.

 Her trilogy Lebensraum was written after she began to deny the Holocaust in the 1990s and is "permeated with anti-Semitism."
-The books were "not marketed at all, or withdrawn almost immediately after publication."

 Relationship with Ernst Zündel

-In September 1994, Rimland first met German-born Holocaust denier Ernst Zündel, who was then a resident in Canada, at the twelfth International Revisionist Conference held by the Institute for Historical Review, a Holocaust denial organisation.
+In September 1994, Rimland first met German-born Holocaust denier Ernst Zündel, who was then a resident in Canada, at the twelfth International Revisionist Conference held by the Institute for Historical Review, a Holocaust denial organization.
 Interviewed by Zündel on his television programs at the time, she said Adolf Hitler “brought into our colonies the values that we had always held dear, namely the family cohesion, the pride in race, which was part of my upbringing.”
 She founded his website Zundelsite.org from her home in California.
 Zündel became her second husband in 2001 and the couple moved to Tennessee.
 Around 2011, Rimland produced the film Off Your Knees, Germany! which was about Zündel's two trials in Canada for deliberately publishing fake news about the Holocaust, for which he was ultimately imprisoned and deported.

-Rimland did not move to Germany to be with Zundel after his prison time was up and he was released to live in his former family home there.
-Zundel recounted meeting Rimland in Mexico in order to avoid their being together in three countries they both despised: Germany, the U.S., and Canada.
-Her death occurred just a month and a half after Zundel died in 2017.
+When Zündel died in August 2017, The New York Times contacted Rimland: "whoever calls will get the same answer from me: I will give no comment because the mainstream media is too biased".
+Aside from an announcement of her own death and an undated picture of the then-alive couple, Rimland's former website is now defunct.